Distributed Application Architecture Using Queue Service

 Scalability and Fault Tolerance

-Media Processing:
+Media processing:

 When a user uploads a high‑resolution image, the frontend immediately returns a success response and sends a processing task message to the QS queue.

-Large-scale Data Processing:
+Large-Scale Data Processing:

-Prepare for traffic surge (spike traffic handling)
+Preparing for traffic spikes (spike traffic handling)

-Maintain system stability during sudden load increase.
+Maintains system stability during sudden load increases.

-Queue Selection
+Queue selection

 QS supports Standard and FIFO queues.
 The characteristics of each queue are as follows.